-We also recommend adding 2 custom metrics specific to your business domain, such as in the example below.
+We also recommend adding two custom metrics specific to your business domain, such as in the example below.

 Customer Health Score Tune up

-Totango recommends you periodically tune-up your health score and optimize its settings based on team feedback and ongoing learning about the evolving usage patterns on your application.
-Please contact your Totango Customer Success Manager for assistance.
+Totango recommends you periodically tune up your Health Score to optimize the settings based on team feedback and ongoing learnings about the evolving usage patterns on your application.

 - 30 days after initial rollout of Totango